 1) A heavy-duty version of a 60" diameter (1,828 millimeters)

-Here is the procedure to attach, with a wire, this tubing to the wheel rim.
+procedure to attach, with a wire, this tubing to the wheel rim.
 This New Zealand company can be contacted for tried-and-tested tubing tire supplies.

 -one on each side of the High Wheel for balance.

-3) Two 6" diameter swivel caster wheels,189222 one on each side and fastened to the piping.
+one on each side and fastened to the piping.
 These are to rest the vehicle upon when sitting stationary.
 Since they swivel, this also allows the driver to spin the vehicle around 360 degrees, and come to rest down upon them while still spinning around.

 4) A Dreamcatcher Skychair that is made from aluminum bicycle wheel rims and hemp rope that is suspended from the curved pipe frame.
 Since this chair is being held from above, has a built-in suspension from the curved, flexing frame that holds it.
+5) A tail fin is used for steering when the driver hops and the vehicle is then balanced upon the simulated high-pressure fulcrum Hi-Wheel.

 6) A lightweight, inflatable donut padded area (^cut out the floor area), is for the driver to lean over upon and be comfortably lifted up by the aft-end weight of the batteries, or passenger.